jensweigele/ioBroker.yahka/README.md

 ## Changelog

+### 0.9.0
+  (jw) improved admin interface to support individual editors for IO/Conversion functions<br>
+  (jw) added new conversion function "script" which adds the ability to run JavaScript functions as conversion functions<br>
+  (jw) fixed a bug in the scaleInt and scaleFloat methods (thanks to balzreber) <br>

 ### 0.8.2
   (jw) Removed a bug which flooded logging when starting/stopping the adapter which led to excessive memory consumption<br>